Friday, October 11, 2024

 What Are Credit Pulls?

-Before getting into the specifics for soft and hard pulls, let’s go back to the basics.
+Let’s return to the basics before getting into the specifics of soft and hard pulls.
 What is a credit pull?

-A credit pull, otherwise known as a credit inquiry or credit check, is a request to view your credit report.
+A credit pull, a credit inquiry, or a check is a request to view your credit report.
 This is a detailed report that contains your history relating to credit, including but not limited to:

 1. Payment history of loans and credit cards